Praziquantel: Pregnancy

-The WHO states praziquantel is safe during pregnancy.
+The WHO states praziquantel is safe during pregnancy (although does not recommend use during the first trimester).
 Animal studies have failed to reveal evidence of fetal harm.
 Praziquantel is effective in reducing schistosomiasis during pregnancy.
 Another trial found that treatment with praziquantel did not increase the rates of low birthweight, fetal death, or congenital anomalies.

 Drug interactions

 The antibiotic rifampicin decreases plasma concentrations of praziquantel.

 Carbamazepine and phenytoin are reported to reduce the bioavailability of praziquantel.
 Chloroquine also reduces its bioavailability.

 The drug cimetidine heightens praziquantel bioavailability.

 Mechanism of action

 The drug's mode of action is not exactly known at present, but experimental evidence indicates praziquantel increases the permeability of the membranes of schistosome cells towards calcium ions.
 The drug thereby induces contraction of the parasites' muscle, resulting in paralysis in the contracted state.
 The dying parasites are dislodged from their site of action in the host organism and may enter systemic circulation or may be destroyed by host immune reaction (phagocytosis).
 Additional mechanisms including focal disintegrations and disturbances of oviposition (laying of eggs) are seen in other types of sensitive parasites.

 Another hypothesis regarding the mechanism of action is that it interferes with adenosine uptake in worms.
 This effect may have therapeutical relevance given that the schistosome, as the Taenia and the Echinococcus (other praziquantel-sensitive parasites), is unable to synthesize purines, such as adenosine, de novo.

 Bayer's Animal Health Division website states, "Praziquantel is active against cestodes (tapeworms).
 Praziquantel is absorbed, metabolized in the liver, and excreted in the bile.
 Upon entering the digestive tract from the bile, cestocidal activity is exhibited.
 Following exposure to praziquantel, the tapeworm loses its ability to resist digestion by the mammalian host.
 Because of this, whole tapeworms, including the scolices (plural of "scolex"), are very rarely passed after administration of praziquantel.
 In many instances, only disintegrated and partially digested pieces of tapeworms will be seen in the stool.
 The majority of tapeworms are digested and are not found in the feces."

 Praziquantel is administered as a racemate, but only the (R)-enantiomer is biologically active; the enantiomers may be separated using a resolution of an amine obtained from praziquantel.